arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 The [Arduino App Lab](https://docs.arduino.cc/software/app-lab/) is a unified development environment that extends the classic Arduino experience into the world of high-performance computing.
 Arduino App Lab lets you seamlessly combine Arduino sketches, Python scripts, and containerized Linux applications into a single workflow.

-With intuitive building blocks called Bricks, preconfigured AI models, and integrated orchestration, it reduces complexity while enabling you to create everything from simple prototypes to advanced, computation-intensive applications.
+With code building blocks called Bricks, preconfigured AI models, and integrated orchestration, it reduces complexity while enabling you to create everything from simple prototypes to advanced, computation-intensive applications.

 ![Arduino App Lab IDE](assets/app-lab.png)